sisi0205/aws_serverless_api/website/src/README.md

 <TodosList todos={this.state.todos} handleChangeProps={this.handleChange} />
 ```
 >Note: We are using this.handleChange to reference the handleChange() method because it is part of the class.
+Now, you have the handleChange() method assigned to the handleChangeProps.
+Its data can be accessed through props in the TodosList component.

+From there, we can pass it to the TodoItem component.

+Let’s update the <TodoItem /> instance in the TodosList.js file so you have: